billstclair/elm-chat/README.md

         , ...
         }

-You need two messages, one to send chat input, and one to update the settings:
+You need three messages, one to send chat input, one to update the settings, and one to receive chat input from the other side.

     type Msg
        = ...
        | ChatUpdate Settings (Cmd Msg)
        | ChatSend String Settings
+       | ChatReceive String
        | ...

 When you initialize your model, create a `Settings` record: